Skip to Main Content

 Coastal Carolina Dining and What Kill Devil Hills Represents

 The Outer Banks occupies a particular position in American coastal dining: geographically isolated enough to have developed its own food culture, but popular enough with seasonal visitors that the better restaurants have learned to serve both a discerning local base and a transient summer crowd.
 Kill Devil Hills, the most populated town on the barrier island chain, sits at the center of that tension.
-Along S Virginia Dare Trail — the main commercial artery running parallel to the Atlantic — a stretch of independent restaurants competes not with white-tablecloth formality but with something harder to achieve: genuine local character that holds up year after year.
-The Kill Devil Grill, at 2008 on that strip, has earned its place as a reference point in that conversation.
-For a wider view of where it fits among the town's options, see our full Kill Devil Hills restaurants guide.
+Along S Virginia Dare Trail, the main commercial artery running parallel to the Atlantic, a stretch of independent restaurants competes not with white-tablecloth formality but with something harder to achieve: genuine local character that holds up year after year.
+The Kill Devil Grill, at 2008 on that strip, is a Coastal American Grill at 2008 S Virginia Dare Trail in Kill Devil Hills.

 The Outer Banks Seafood Tradition